Harrington Distinguished Professor

 PhD, State University of New York at Buffalo

 Peru, Nicaragua, Cuba, and Southern Mexico

 I am a cultural anthropologist specializing in gender and sexuality as well as race and class in changing contexts in Latin America.
 I came to Carolina in fall 2014 after teaching previously at Colgate University, the University of Iowa, and the University of Florida.
-My courses in Anthropology and Latin American Studies include such subject areas as the anthropology of gender and sexuality; Latin American cultural politics; travel and tourism; feminist ethnography, and decolonizing methodologies.
-My last book project, The Tourism Encounter: Fashioning Latin America Nations and Histories (Stanford U Press, 20011) focused on postrevolutionary and postconflict tourism in Peru, Nicaragua, Mexico, and Cuba, drawing on my areas of research interest.
+My courses in Anthropology and Latin American Studies include such subject areas as the anthropology of gender and sexuality; Latin American cultural politics; feminist ethnography; travel and tourism; and decolonizing methodologies.
+I am active in the Anthropology Department’s Concentration in Race, Difference, and Power, serving as Co-Chair during the past several years.

-My next two book projects are closely interrelated, but take quite different approaches to examining gender and race in Andean Peru, based on my decades of research in the region.
-The first project, Women’s Place in the Andes: Engaging Decolonial Feminist Anthropology (U of California Press, 2018) examines feminist debates concerning Andean women from the 1970s forward–debates in which I myself engaged and now wish to consider in the critical context of decolonial projects in world anthropologies.
-In this book, I put my past writings in conversation with that of others in order to rethink questions of durable inequalities, even as Peru’s and other Latin American economies are said to be undergoing notable modernization and development.
+My latest two book projects consider gender and race in Andean Peru, based on my decades of research in the region.
+Women’s Place in the Andes: Engaging Decolonial Feminist Anthropology (U of California Press, 2018) examines feminist debates centering Andean women from the 1970s forward–debates in which I myself engaged and now reconsider in the critical context of decolonial projects in feminist and world anthropologies.
+In this book, I put my past writings in conversation with those of others in order to reopen questions of durable inequalities, even as Peru’s and other Latin American economies are said to be undergoing notable modernization and development.